 So at the end of this analogy I hope you have a simplified version of what is occurring during a ‘butt wink’, and how we as practitioners will aim to correct this potential dysfunction.
 However, what if all these muscle groups are in balance but my ‘butt’ still winks?
 Then what may be occurring is you have simply gone too far into the depth of your squat.
 We would recommend not pushing past this point while bearing weight as there could be long term affects to your lower back health.

-So remember guys if you tell someone they have a ‘butt wink’ you're not hitting on them, you’re identifying a squat dysfunction and you should give them them the number (8599 6275) to Optimum Health Solutions!
+So remember guys if you tell someone they have a ‘butt wink’ you’re not hitting on them, you’re identifying a squat dysfunction and you should give them the number for Optimum Health Solutions!